Reading... What to Read on Oil. The global economy runs on oil.

 Plundered Nations?
 The study of natural resource extraction in resource-rich countries often shows that plunder, rather than prosperity, has become the norm.

 Management of natural resources differs widely in every state; a close examination of the decision making chains in various states highlights the key principles that need to be followed to avoid distortion and dependence.
 This book consists of eight case studies investigating the political economy of the decision chain, revealing where various states have met with success, or failed disastrously.
 This original research provides a unique insight into how different countries have handled their resource extraction.
 This book is essential reading for students, researchers and policy makers working across development economics and natural resource economics.
 'Plundered Nations is a very important book at a crucial time.
 Key Decisions for Resource Management: Principles and Practice; P.

-Yergin is the co-founder and chairman of Cambridge Energy Research Associates, an energy research consultancy that is now part of IHS Inc. .
-He is best known as author of The Prize: The Epic Quest for Oil, Money, and Power ; and The Quest: Energy, Security, and the Remaking of the Modern World.
+Yergin is the co-founder and chairman of Cambridge Energy Research Associates, an energy research consultancy that is now part of IHS Inc. He is best known as author of The Prize: The Epic Quest for Oil, Money, and Power and The Quest: Energy, Security, and the Remaking of the Modern World.
 Early life and education Born in Los Angeles, California to a Chicago Tribune reporter father and a mother who was a sculptor and painter, Yergin attended Beverly Hills High School.
 He received his B.A. from Yale University in 1968, where he served on the board of the Yale Daily News, and was a founder of The New Journal.

 He earned his PhD in International Relations (1974) from Cambridge University where he was a Marshall Scholar.
 Career Books Twentieth century petroleum statistics.
 Oil 101.